-Christopher Tan, the CEO of financial advisory firm Providend, has no illusions about the growing competition posed by roboadvisers.
+Christopher Tan, the CEO of wealth advisory firm Providend, has no illusions about the growing competition posed by roboadvisers.
 At the same time, he does not believe his business will be replaced even in the long run.

-ZuuOnline met with Tan at their office on Duxton Hill to learn about Providend’s business, and its winning strategy against roboadvisers.
+ZuuOnline met with Tan at their office on Duxton Hill to learn about Providend’s business and its winning strategy against roboadvisers.

-Life Planning, Going beyond financial planning
+Life Planning, Going Beyond Financial Planning

 “People are always talking about whether robots will take over the world, whether human advisers will survive,” Tan said candidly.
 “My take is that, if we are not human in our advisory process, we will be rolled over by robots.
 If as an adviser, I am just pushing products, robots can do a better job.
 If as an adviser I am just doing analysis, robots can do a much better job.”